finos/FDC3/docs/api/spec.md

 To raise an Intent without a context, use the [`fdc3.nothing`](../context/ref/Nothing) context type.
 This type exists so that applications can explicitly declare that they support raising an intent without a context (when registering an Intent listener or in an App Directory).

-An optional `IntentResult` may also be returned as output by an application handling an intent.
+An optional [`IntentResult`](ref/Types#intentresult) may also be returned as output by an application handling an intent.
 Results maybe either a single context object or a channel, that may be used to send a stream of responses.
-The `PrivateChannel` type is provided to support synchronisation of data transmitted over returned channels, by allowing both parties to listen for events denoting subscription and unsubscription from the returned channel. `PrivateChannels` are only retrievable via raising an intent.
+The [`PrivateChannel`](ref/PrivateChannel) type is provided to support synchronisation of data transmitted over returned channels, by allowing both parties to listen for events denoting subscription and unsubscription from the returned channel. `PrivateChannels` are only retrievable via [raising an intent](ref/DesktopAgent#raiseintent).

 For example, an application handling a `CreateOrder` intent might return a context representing the order and including an ID, allowing the application that raised the intent to make further calls using that ID.

-An optional output context type is also supported when programmatically resolving an intent via [`findIntent`](ref/DesktopAgent#findintent) or [`findIntentByContext`](ref/DesktopAgent#findintentbycontext).
+An optional output type is also supported when programmatically resolving an intent via [`findIntent`](ref/DesktopAgent#findintent) or [`findIntentByContext`](ref/DesktopAgent#findintentbycontext).

 #### Intent Resolution
 Raising an Intent will return a Promise-type object that will resolve/reject based on a number of factors.